All Episodes

 That they were going to go overthrow all of these governments.

-But why is it then that I got four star general Wesley Clark, Supreme Commander of uh Supreme Commander of the NATO forces?
+But why is it then that I got four-star general Wesley Clark, supreme commander of supreme commander of the NATO forces?

-How come I have four star general Wesley Clark telling me ten years prior that we had already made the plan?
+How come I have four-star general Wesley Clark telling me 10 years prior that we had already made the plan?

-Wesley Clark is the Dave Smith has gone on just about every single show out there, and for good reason, he he's very interested.
+Dave Smith has gone on just about every single show out there, and for good reason, he's very interested.

 He's very anti-war, which is fine.